 Do you know where the nearest playground is?
 There are many hidden gems tucked away in quiet neighborhoods, so you may have one just a few streets over and not even know it.

 Local playgrounds are a great way to let kids run, jump, learn and explore.
-While there is a great benefit to kids learning risk-management on the playground, safety is still a concern.
-Roughly 40,000 American kids go to the emergency room each year after falling from playground equipment.
+While there is a great benefit to kids learning risk management on the playground, safety is still a concern.
+Roughly 50,000 American kids go to the emergency room each year after falling from playground equipment.
 Keep a close eye on younger children and give everyone a refresh on common-sense safety tips.
+And read up on what to do if a child falls and hits his head.

 - Check Out the Foliage

 Take the family out to take in your fill of this year’s beautiful, autumnal landscapes.
-Take a drive to view the leaves or make it more active by biking down wooded roads or taking a hike through the forest instead.
+Take a drive to view the leaves or make it more active by biking down wooded roads or taking a hike through the forest instead and search for nature treasures.

 - Get Lost in a Corn Maze …